 If it has been more than three months since your last sexual encounter with a man, you are eligible to donate blood.

-I am currently taking medications to prevent HIV infection (PrEP or PEP) such as Truvada, Descovy, Tivicay or Isentress.
+I am currently taking medications to prevent HIV infection (PrEP or PEP) such as Truvada, Descovy, Tivicay, Apretude or Isentress.
 Can I donate blood?

-No. The AABB, which accredits our blood center, requires us to defer individuals who are taking these meds for three months.
+No. The AABB, which accredits our blood center, requires us to defer individuals who are taking these meds for three months for oral medication and two years for medicine given by injection.

 I have heard that some other countries allow gay or bisexual men to donate blood based on different criteria than in the United States.
 Is this true?